Skip to content

 un dai di hau buku – a greatly good book

-poli bala di ame ja jenstrongly loving people
+poli bala di ai ja jenstrongly loving people

 Degree words